BingusEx/SKSE-Menu-Framework-3/README.md

 ## Configration

 The mod now has its own configuration menu, which allows you to customize many settings while in the game; all changes are persisted in the config file.
-You can access the menu on Options/Open Settings
+You can access the menu on Options/Open Settings.

+If you are on a gamepad you can select this menu by pressing X

 ## Unpause